UoMMIB/sbc-galaxy/README.md

 -v /var/run/docker.sock:/var/run/docker.sock:rw
 ```

+## Installation

+Create account `galaxy` with following id details:

+``uid=1450(galaxy) gid=1450(galaxy) groups=1450(galaxy),27(sudo),999(docker)``

 Main scripts:

 ``build.sh`` build the images and install the SBC repositories.
 ``start.sh`` will start the galaxy server.
 ``stop.sh`` will stop and remove the container of the server.

+Other scripts:

+``tweak.sh`` contains some commands that might be required to run at least once in order to install the Galaxy server in a new computer.

-``nginx`` is used in order to employ virtual domains.
+A container running an ``nginx`` server is used in order to employ virtual domains.

 The Galaxy tools are in https://github.com/synbiochem/galaxytools.
-When possible, the tools is run within the ``sbc1`` container by Galaxy.
+When possible, the tools are run within the ``sbc1`` container by Galaxy.
 For some apps, there were some issues and I have written directly the docker invocation in the tool.
 In the future, this should be unified and made more automated.